stivensmorgan/RapidPay/README.md

 * EntityFramework 5
 * Microsoft Visual Studion 2019

+### Before continue
+Please download the repor and compile the application to restores de Nuget Packages and validate everything is ok

 ## Migrations
 Before run the application, please run the migration tool for create and initiale the database
 1. Change the connection string in the file RapidPay.Persistency / Context / RapidPayContextFactory.cs